crisluengo/doxpp/example/transport/transport.md

 \section main-test-refs Testing references

-The main header file is \ref file--transport%2Ftransport-h.
+The main header file is \ref file--transport--transport-h.
 There's also \ref "transport/racingbike.h" as well as \ref "mountainbike.h"!

 \subsection main-test-refs-sa ... in  a "See also" block

-\see file--transport%2Ftransport-h, "transport/racingbike.h", "mountainbike.h"
+\see file--transport--transport-h, "transport/racingbike.h", "mountainbike.h"

 \comment ----------------------